Where was Wolf Hall filmed?

 The BBC period drama was shot on location across a number of UK historical sites.

 Where was Wolf Hall filmed?
-A guide to the drama's filming locations
+All the locations

 Wells, Somerset